 Syllabus: The semester plan and expectations for a course, distributed by a professor at the beginning of the course.

-Transfer Credit: Credits that are posted to a student's record, showing previous college coursework or pre-matriculation exam credits.
+Transfer Credit: Credits from another university or college that are posted to your academic record, documenting college-level coursework or pre-matriculation exam credits.

 Underload: When a student takes fewer than 12 credits during an academic semester.